 could not name him in The League of Extraordinary Gentlemen

-He has been played in over forty films by over a dozen different actors, including H. Agar Lyons (an Irishman), Warner Oland (a Swede, appearing in the page image), Boris Karloff
+He has been played in over forty films by over a dozen different actors, including H. Agar Lyons (an Irishman), Warner Oland (a Swede), Boris Karloff

 (an Englishman, with Irish-American Myrna Loy as his daughter, here called Fah Lo), Christopher Lee

-(an Englishman with a bit of Italian in him), and Peter Sellers
+(an Englishman with a bit of Italian in him, see page image), and Peter Sellers

 (1980), is the last movie centered around the character to date, and a parody at that.